fedjamulabegovic/merge-algorithm/README.md

 # Merge Sort Implementation

+# References
+This project was developed as part of the course Data Structures 1 at TU Graz, under the guidance of Legenstein Robert.

 ## Overview
 This project showcases an implementation of the merge sort algorithm within the context of text processing and classification in Python.
 The merge sort algorithm is used to efficiently sort data, which is a crucial step in feature extraction for text classification.